 Frontiers of 21st Century physics explores the major subdisciplines of modern physics and their impact on society.
 Students learn why society invests so much in physics and what it gets in return, from the origins of electronic devices and computational systems to the large scale structure of our universe.
 This course explores the things that things are made of and the mechanisms scientists use to change the behavior of things.
 Computing machinery has existed for less than a century and in every decade the capacity of information technologies has improved by an order of magnitude or more.
 This course explores the understanding of physical reality that has enabled this revolution and considers how far the revolution may yet proceed.

-This major prepares graduates for advanced study in material science, physics, computer science, and math and for careers in fields such as nanotechnology, electronics, biomedical sciences, and automotive and aerospace industries.
+This major prepares graduates for advanced study in material science, physics, computer science, math and other areas and for careers in fields such as nanotechnology, electronics, biomedical sciences, and automotive and aerospace industries and others.